ModelarData/ModelarDB-RS/docs/dev/README.md

   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Types** - Types used throughout the crate, e.g., for creating compressed segments and accumulating batches of them.
+- [modelardb_embedded](/crates/modelardb_embedded) - Library for reading from and writing to ModelarDB instances and data folder from programming languages.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
+  - **C-API** - A C-API for using modelardb_embedded from other programming languages through a C-FFI.
+  - **ModelarDB** - Module providing functionality for reading from and writing to ModelarDB instances and data folders.
 - [modelardb_manager](/crates/modelardb_manager) - ModelarDB's manager in the form of the binary `modelardbm`.
   - **Cluster** - Manages edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads across multiple cloud nodes.